Why Mondays are the deadliest day to go to A&E

 It added: “Patients can be disadvantaged by not receiving treatment if an injury is sustained on a Friday as cover over the weekend is limited.”

-In response, the University Hospital of North Midlands admitted it had less theatre capacity during the weekends for surgeries.
+In response, the University Hospital of North Midlands NHS Trust admitted it had less theatre capacity during the weekends for surgeries.

-"In 2005, analysis showed there were far fewer discharges at the weekend leaving too few free beds on Mondays – the busiest day of the week for attendance – for A&E admissions.
+"In 2005, analysis showed there were far fewer discharges at the weekend, leaving too few free beds on Mondays – the busiest day of the week for attendance – for A&E admissions,” he said.

 “As discharges happened, more beds became free and A&E performance improved later in the week.
 We advised trusts to manage discharges differently to improve A&E.